joelgrus/drunken-avenger/content/vibe-coding-007-human-in-the-loop-as-a-dspy-tool.md

 (I'm sure other people must have done this and written about it, but if so I couldn't find it.)

-So I had a fairly long conversation with Web Claude (don't ask my why I picked him over ChatGPT or Gemini) about [how one might implement this](https://claude.ai/share/c940432b-b912-4adc-8f18-db93ce45591b) and ended up with a markdown file explaining what we were hoping to accomplish and how we planned to it.
+So I had a fairly long conversation with Web Claude (don't ask me why I picked him over ChatGPT or Gemini) about [how one might implement this](https://claude.ai/share/c940432b-b912-4adc-8f18-db93ce45591b) and ended up with a markdown file explaining what we were hoping to accomplish and how we planned to it.